restspace/svelte-schema-form/README.md

-	  collapsible // Whether objects and arrays are shown with collapsers which can hide them (default = false) submitText // Text shown in the submit button (defaults to 'Submit') submitRequiresDirty // Whether the submit button requires the form to be dirty to submit (default = true) />
+	  collapsible // Whether objects and arrays are shown with collapsers which can hide them (default = false) submitText // Text shown in the submit button (defaults to 'Submit') submitRequiresDirty // Whether the submit button requires the form to be dirty to submit (default = true) componentContext // Data for custom editors
+	/>

 ## Custom editors

+### Currency

+Setting `editor="currency"` on a `type="number"` subschema renders it as a currency field.
+This automatically inserts a currency symbol in the input field, by default this is a `$` but can be changed to another symbol via setting the `currencySymbol` property on the object passed in to the `componentContext` prop, to e.g. '£'.
+You can also specify a custom formatting function which takes a value of type number and returns a string and set the `formatCurrency` property on `componentContext` to this function.

 ### Upload